Best Verizon MVNO carriers: our top picks

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Verizon's network is an excellent choice for any prepaid carrier, all thanks to its reliable coverage and constantly improving 5G network.
-Coverage gaps are often more pronounced on prepaid carriers because they generally don't have access to roaming agreements, so it's always a good idea to make sure you're on the strongest possible network for your area.
+Verizon's network is a solid choice for any prepaid carrier, all thanks to its reliable coverage and constantly improving 5G network.
+Coverage gaps are often more pronounced on prepaid carriers as they generally don't have access to roaming agreements, so it's always a good idea to make sure you're on the strongest possible network for your area.
 With these best Verizon MVNO carriers, you can use most of the best Android phones, such as the brand-new Samsung Galaxy S25 Ultra, without any effort.

-Our top vote goes to Visible, as the Verizon-owned prepaid carrier makes things easy as pie with two feature-packed for you to choose from.
-Both offer unlimited talk and text, mobile hotspot usage at 5/10Mbps, and a lot more, with the higher Visible+ also giving you access to Verizon's 'Ultra-Wideband' 5G network, smartwatch service, and a bunch of international benefits.
-Even better, the prices for both plans include fees and taxes, so you pay what you see.
+Our top vote goes to Visible, as the Verizon-owned prepaid carrier makes things easy as pie with three feature-laden plans for you to pick from.
+All give unlimited talk and text, mobile hotspot usage at 5/10/15Mbps, and a whole lot more, with the higher Visible Plus and Visible Plus Pro plans also giving access to Verizon's 'Ultra-Wideband' 5G network, smartwatch service, and a bunch of international benefits.
+Even better, the prices for all plans include fees and taxes, so you pay what you see.
 On the other hand, US Mobile offers a bunch of perks that make its plans stand out.
-The two unlimited plans offer loads of premium data, dedicated hotspot data, as well as international calling &texting benefits.
+The two highest unlimited plans offer lots of premium data, dedicated hotspot data, as well as international calling &texting benefits.
 The highest plan even makes you eligible for a $15 per month bundle having a variety of subscription services such as Spotify Family, Max, and PlayStation Plus, provided you sign up for three lines.

 Samuel Contreras